Table of Contents

 Challenge Harmful Norms

 Start conversations and speak out against the language and behaviors that perpetuate sexual violence.
-Call out victim-blaming narratives, such as questioning someone’s clothing choices or actions, and challenge outdated gender stereotypes that reinforce power imbalances.
+Call out victim-blaming narratives, such as questioning someoneโs clothing choices or actions, and challenge outdated gender stereotypes that reinforce power imbalances.
 Encourage open discussions about consent and respect in relationships to help normalize healthy behaviors and dismantle harmful societal expectations.

 Promote Safe Environments

-Support policies that ensure safety in workplaces, schools, and public spaces.
+Support policies that promote safety in workplaces, schools, and public spaces.
 Provide training to help organizations handle harassment or assault reports effectively.
 Promote clear reporting systems and accountability to create safe, respectful environments.
 Encourage zero-tolerance policies for harassment to build inclusive cultures.

 Work With Advocates And Lawyers